Florida State Road 112

 State Road 112 (SR 112) is a 9.9 mi east–west state highway connecting Miami International Airport in Miami to Miami Beach in the U.S. state of Florida.
-Between the airport and Interstate 95, it is locally known as the Airport Expressway (or the Airport Tollway), and is an all-electronic toll road between State Road 9 to I-95.
+Between the airport and Interstate 95, it is locally known as the Airport Expressway (or the Airport Tollway), and is a controlled-access toll road between SR 9 and I-95.
 Between I-95 and Alton Road (SR 907A) in Miami Beach, SR 112 is signed only as Interstate 195 as it crosses Biscayne Bay by way of the Julia Tuttle Causeway.
 Between I-195 and its eastern terminus at Collins Avenue (SR A1A), the SR 112 signs are present but infrequent, and the road is locally maintained as Arthur Godfrey Road.

+Since the state of Florida renumbered its Florida State Roads in 1945, a grid system of designation was imposed.
+While Miami is in a region of Florida in which all three-digit State Roads should begin with an "8" or a "9", its collection of State Roads has a few that begin with a "1" (usually used south of the Georgia state line and near Gainesville and Flagler Beach, both over 300 miles (480 km) away).